 In a research organisation like this there is a need for different professionals.
 We busy and every person will learn-by-doing.
 We will provide some informal training and supervision.
 We therefore only take on people who are able to stay more than 2 months.

-You will contribute to ground breaking research that will affect the health of millions of African women.
+You will contribute to ground breaking implementation and research that will affect the health of millions of African women.
 You will be working in an international/South African work environment and will get to know other cultures, South African and African research history.
 The international work experience will add value to your future and might open doors to new opportunities.
-Accommodation for non-South Africans (for the first 3-6 months in SA) is only 300 meters from the beach.
+Accommodation for non-South Africans (for the first 3-6 months in SA) is only 600 meters from the beach.
 Previously people with the following professions have participated:

 - Medical doctors and medical students

 - Laboratory personnel

 - Nurses, public health workers and social workers

 - Administrators, development management officer and social economist

 - Logisticians and drivers

 Every professional must be a “multi-tasker” and must be willing to help out where needed.
 General requirements: